walmartlabs/concord-website/docs/getting-started/index.md

 # Components

 [Concord](../../overview/index.html) consists of several components.
-The three main components are:
+The four main components are:
 - [Server](#concord-server) - the central component, manages the process state and resources;